What vitamins and minerals to take during pregnancy

 Things to keep in mind

-• Taking a folic acid supplement is strongly advised for at least three months before conception.
+• Taking a multivitamin containing folic acid is strongly recommended for at least 2 to 3 months before conception.

 • Taking a prenatal multivitamin is advised throughout pregnancy.